Maasin Cathedral: History

 In December 2021 the cathedral was heavily damaged during Typhoon Rai leading to several shattered windows and the replacement of the entire roofing.

 The diocese comprises the entire province of Southern Leyte, and the towns of Matalom, Bato, Hilongos, Hindang, Inopacan and Baybay in the province of Leyte, with the Maasin Parish Cathedral as the seat of the diocese.
 Distributed within its 2505 sqkm of land are 38 parishes and 1 quasi-parish.
 To facilitate administration, these parishes have been grouped under 6 vicariates.

 The province of Southern Leyte is located in the southeastern portion of the island of Leyte.
 And the small island of Limasawa off its southern coast is historically significant as the place where Ferdinand Magellan landed, after having sailed from the island of Homonhon in Samar, to celebrate the first Catholic mass in the Philippines.
 The chieftain of Limasawa, Kolambu and his men, with Magellan and his men, attended that first mass celebrated by Father Pedro Valderrama.

 The population of Southern Leyte is made up mostly of Cebuano-speaking people because of its closeness, geographically, to Cebu and Bohol.
 This population has now reached a total of 558,804, of which 90 per cent are Catholics.

-In recent years, awareness of their potent role in the local church has been perceived among the lay faithful – a result of diocesan programs designed to awaken the "sleeping giant" in the church.
-There has been a marked increase in the number of lay ministers to assist priests in every parish, as there has been in the number of volunteer catechists.

-The Diocese of Maasin today has started to focus on the vision of the Second Plenary Council of the Philippines.
-Apart from the usual ministerial and sacramental functions, the clergy has succeeded to penetrate the people's conscience with concern for other issues, such as reforestation, among others.

-The Social Action Center has generously offered help in livelihood projects to those who do not have the necessary capital.
-This has been successful in the abaca business enterprise.
-The center is now in the process of opening up more opportunities for more livelihood projects.

-The Commission on Youth is helping in the formation of the youth in all the parishes of the diocese through youth encounters and leadership training.
-It has organized three diocesan summer youth camps between 1993 and 1995, attended by more than a thousand delegates.